-The activities conducted on the lease area continue to be in keeping with the permitted use of the management order and, on this basis, Administration supports the proposed modifications (either as a partial surrender and variation of lease, or as a new lease).
+The activities conducted on the lease area continue to be in keeping with the permitted use of the management order and, on this basis, Administration supports the proposed modifications (either as a partial surrender and variation of lease).

-Under regulation 30 of the Local Government (Functions and General) Regulations 1996 (WA), the proposed Agreement for Lease and Ground Lease will be an exempt disposition of property to which section 3.58 of the Act does not apply.
+Under regulation 30 of the Local Government (Functions and General) Regulations 1996 (WA), the Current Lease (as extended in the proposed partial surrender and variation of lease) is an exempt disposition of property to which section 3.58 of the Act does not apply.